joakimen/kf/README.md

 known files

-find and edit known files that you edit somewhat regularly.
+manage files that you visit somewhat regularly.

 ![img](img.png)

 ## Description

-1. Reads your known files from a configuration file
-   1. Filters out non-existing files and duplicates
-2. Select file using fuzzy-matching and syntax-highlighted preview
-3. Open selected file in `$EDITOR` or `nvim`
+Manages the files you visit regularly, providing commands for adding, removing, and listing candidates in a configuration file.

 ## Configuration